CURRENT STUDENTS

 |

-Michael Ortiz is a freshman at the University of Maryland, College Park studying with Professor Robert DiLutis and pursuing a bachelor of music degree.
-Currently, he is a member of the University of Maryland Wind Ensemble and partakes in chamber music.
-Throughout high school Michael has served as principal clarinet for numerous ensembles: the Rochester Philharmonic Youth Orchestra, the Nazareth Honor Band, and the 2023 NYSSMA Conference All-State Band, among others.
-He has won both runner-up in the Rochester Philharmonic League’s Instrumental Category and was awarded first prize in the David Hochstein Recital Competition.
-He was also the student founder of his school’s chapter of Tri-M, where he worked to promote within his small community.
-In 2020, Michael was appointed district accompanist at his home school and he served as an interim conductor when his director took a hiatus.
-He enjoys sharing his love for music and is excited to see where his next four years at UMD will lead him!
+Michael Ortiz is a sophomore at the University of Maryland, College Park studying with Professor Robert DiLutis and pursuing a bachelor of music education degree.
+Currently, he is a member of the University of Maryland Wind Ensemble.
+Throughout his high school career, Michael served as principal clarinet for numerous ensembles: the Rochester Philharmonic Youth Orchestra, the Nazareth Honor Band, and the 2023 NYSSMA Conference All-State Band, among others.
+He won runner-up in the Rochester Philharmonic League’s Instrumental Category and was awarded first prize in the David Hochstein Recital Competition.
+He was also the student founder of his school’s chapter of Tri-M, where he worked to promote music within his small community.
+Michael has served as an interim conductor throughout high school and currently works as a teaching assistant at a special education school in NY.
+He hopes to pursue teaching in a public school, bringing music education into the lives of students.

 |